postsharp/Metalama.Documentation/content/conceptual/aspects/advising/implementing-interfaces.md

 Within your implementation of the <xref:Metalama.Framework.Aspects.IAspect`1.BuildAspect*> method, invoke the <xref:Metalama.Framework.Advising.IAdviceFactory.ImplementInterface*> method.

+You might need to pass a value to the <xref:Metalama.Framework.Aspects.OverrideStrategy> parameter to cope with the situation where the target type, or any of its ancestors, already implements the interface.
+The most common behavior is `OverrideStrategy.Ignore`, but the default value is `OverrideStrategy.Fail` consistently with other advice kinds.

+> [!NOTE]
+>  Unlike in PostSharp, It is not necessary in Metalama for the aspect class to implement the introduced interface.

-## Step 2.
-Add interface members to the aspect class
+## Step 2, Option A. Add interface members to the aspect class, declaratively

+The next step is to ensure that the aspect class generates all interface members.
+We can do this declaratively or programmatically, and add implicit or explicit implementations.

+> [!NOTE]
+> The <xref:Metalama.Framework.Advising.IAdviceFactory.ImplementInterface*> method does not verify if the aspect generates all required members.
+If your aspect commits to introduce a member, the C# compiler will report errors.

+Let's start with the declarative approach.

-Incorporate all interface members into the aspect class and label them with the <xref:Metalama.Framework.Aspects.InterfaceMemberAttribute?text=[InterfaceMember]> custom attribute.
-It is not necessary for the aspect class to implement the introduced interface.
+Implement all interface members in the aspect and annotate them with the <xref:Metalama.Framework.Aspects.InterfaceMemberAttribute?text=[InterfaceMember]> custom attribute.
+This attribute instructs Metalama to introduce the member to the target class but _only_ if the <xref:Metalama.Framework.Advising.IAdviceFactory.ImplementInterface*> succeeds.
+If the advice is ignored because the type already implements the interface and `OverrideStrategy.Ignore` has been used, the member will _not_ be introduced to the target type.

-The following rules pertain to interface members:

-- The name and signature of all template interface members must precisely match those of the introduced interface.
-- The accessibility of introduced members is inconsequential.
-The aspect framework will generate public members unless the <xref:Metalama.Framework.Aspects.InterfaceMemberAttribute.IsExplicit> property is set to true.
-In this scenario, an explicit implementation is created.

-Implementing an interface in an entirely dynamic manner, that is, when the aspect does not already recognize the interface, is currently unsupported.
+By default, an implicit (public) implementation is created.
+You can use the <xref:Metalama.Framework.Aspects.InterfaceMemberAttribute.IsExplicit> property to specify that an explicit implementaiton must be created instead of a public method.

+> [!NOTE]
+> Using the <xref:Metalama.Framework.Aspects.IntroduceAttribute?text=[Introduce]> also works but is not recommended in this case because, this approach ignores the result of the <xref:Metalama.Framework.Advising.IAdviceFactory.ImplementInterface*> method.

 ## Example: IDisposable